-Association comment Make a wish Foundation SBR regularly donates to this foundation which aims to give children with life threatening illness an opportunity to realize a wish National University of Singapore Member, Raffles Museum.
-SBR financially supports many causes of the museum Singapore Business Federation Member as a corporate but also as a participant in their sustainability forums MCYS (ministry of community development, youth, and sports) Member.
-Facilitating employment to the youths Open Door Fund (recruiting disable and senior persons) Member.
+Association Comment Make a wish Foundation SBR regularly donates to this foundation which aims to give children with life threatening illness an opportunity to realize a wish National University of Singapore Member, Raffles Museum.
+SBR financially supports many causes of the museum Singapore Business Federation Member as a corporate but also as a participant in their sustainability forums Singapore Packaging Agreement Signatory/Member.
+SBR is committed to reducing its packaging waste.
+Tripartite Agreement on Fair Employment Practices (TAFEP) Signatory/Member.
+SBR implements and supports fair employment practices and a diverse workforce.
+Open Door Fund (recruiting disable and senior persons) Member.
 Facilitating recruitment for the disabled and the senior persons and many others...